iOS SDK

 The Woosmap Geofencing SDK allows you to monitor Geofences, track your user’s location and connect with the Woosmap Search and Distance APIs.

 Learn how to integrate the iOS SDK below.
-You can also explore the source code on GitHub to get deeper into it.
+You can also explore a part of the source code on GitHub to get deeper into how user location is collected.

 Install SDK